OfficeDev/Interop-REST-Mail-Contacts-Calendar-Sample/README.md

 ##Register the App with Office 365 Developer Account

-1. No matter what you use to configure your app, you will need to register it with and Office 365 Developer Account.
+1. No matter what you use to configure your app, you will need to register it with an Office 365 Developer Account.
 To register your app you need to have an account with the Office 365 Dev Program.
 To sign up, visit [dev.office.com/devprogram](http://dev.office.com/devprogram) or you can go directly to the [profile creation page](https://profile.microsoft.com/RegSysProfileCenter/wizardnp.aspx?wizid=14b845d0-938c-45af-b061-f798fbb4d170&lcid=1033) and create a profile.
 Once you have created your profile, you also need to sign up for an Office 365 developer account.
 The link to create your account will be in the confirmation email you receive after creating your profile.
 You can view detailed instructions on signing up for a developer account [here](https://msdn.microsoft.com/en-us/library/office/fp179924.aspx#o365_signup).

 2. Once you have created an Office 365 Dev Account, go to [graph.microsoft.io](http://graph.microsoft.io/en-us/) to register your app and click "App Registration" then click "Office 365 App Registration Tool" or you can go directly to the registration page [dev.office.com/app-registration](http://dev.office.com/app-registration).